 You could also walk from downtown – it should take around 30 minutes.
 The embassy accepts applications until 11:30am, so no need to rush.

 I arrived at 8:50am on a Friday morning to around 20 other people waiting in line (mainly locals with a couple of other westerners).
 The doors opened at 9:05am and, despite some of the people in line having multiple passports, moved very quickly.
 People will be allowed in groups – it’s all kept very orderly, unlike the Burmese consulate in Bangkok – first into a shaded outdoor courtyard, and then into the visa office itself.

 Strangely enough, there will be some pop music playing to keep you entertained.
 I lined up to the latest Busta Rhymes.
 Someone should give you further paperwork to fill out – you’ll need to record the serial numbers from the bills you are paying with.

 There are three desks to visit in order.
 First, you drop off your application and confirm the type of visa you are applying for.
 Next, you pay your fee – again, the lady will inspect your money closely.
 It must be flawless.
 Finally, you get your receipt with a date and time to pickup your passport.
 I was in and out in less than 25 minutes.

 I returned the next working day – the timeslot given was from 13:30 to 15:00.
-Arriving at 13:45, I walked straight into the embassy with no waiting and swapped my receipt for my passport with a shiny new Thai tourist visa!
+Arriving at 13:45, I walked straight into the embassy with no waiting and swapped my receipt for my passport with a shiny new Thai visa in Yangon!
 No waiting, no fuss.

 Once you’ve got your visa, Feel Restaurant is around a five minute walk away!